 Pastoral Care Coordinator

 Kathy Peters is a two-time graduate of Appalachian State University, earning a BS in Recreation and a MA in Special Education.
 In 2017, she retired after 38 years at the J. Iverson Riddle Developmental Center.

 She is a “big sister” with Big Brothers Big Sisters, and she is a trained spiritual director, having completed the Haden Institute’s rigorous spiritual direction training program.
 She is also a trained SoulCollage and Labyrinth facilitator.
 She works closely with Fr.
 Marshall to coordinate pastoral care and spiritual formation in the parish.

 Trish Keene and her husband Robert have been attending Grace Church since 2016 and became members in 2018.
 She graduated from Western Piedmont Community College in 2000 with an Associates in Arts degree.
 Originally from Michigan, Trish has called North Carolina home for thirty-one years.
-Together with her husband, she has 3 children, seven grandchildren, and 2 curious cats.
+Together with her husband, she has 3 children, eight grandchildren, and 3 curious cats.
 Trish enjoys spending her free time making precious memories with her large family and hiking wherever the trail may lead her.